Motorcyclist on the Road with Sky and Green Fields Behind

 Key Specifications

-• 903cc V-Twin, SOHC Engine tuned to deliver lots of torque from low rpm.
+• 903cc V-Twin, SOHC engine designed to deliver ample torque at low rpm.

-• Precise tolerance for reliable and robust performance.
+• Engine built with precise tolerances for reliable and robust performance.

-• Lower unsprung weight than shaft drive to improve the ride quality and suspension action.
+• Lower unsprung weight compared to shaft drive, enhancing ride quality and suspension response.

-• More efficient, so more power reaches the rear wheel than shaft drive.
+• More efficient power delivery to the rear wheel than shaft drive.

-• Cleaner and lower maintenance than a chain drive.
-Double Cradle Frame
+• Cleaner and lower maintenance alternative to chain drive.
+Features a double cradle frame.

-• Engine: 903cc, 4-stroke, V-Twin Bore and stroke 88.0 x 74.2 mm liquid-cooled, SOHC, four valves per cylinder, digital fuel injection with dual 34 mm throttle bodies
+• Engine specifications: 903cc, 4-stroke, V-Twin with bore and stroke of 88.0 x 74.2 mm, liquid-cooled, SOHC, four valves per cylinder, digital fuel injection with dual 34 mm throttle bodies.

-• Suspension: Front: 41 mm hydraulic telescopic fork / Rear: Triangle swingarm with Uni-Trak single shock (7-position spring preload adjustment
+• Suspension: Front – 41 mm hydraulic telescopic fork; Rear – triangle swingarm with Uni-Trak single shock featuring 7-position spring preload adjustment.

-Having a blend of the classic cruiser of yesteryear with a touch of modernity is never a bad idea for a motorcycle.
+Having a blend of the classic cruiser with a touch of modern is never a bad idea for a motorcycle.
 Especially manufactured by one of the world’s best and most popular brands, the 2018 Kawasaki Vulcan 900 is a great build.

 The modern bike features an attitude complemented by a tall front wheel, drag-style chrome handlebars, a lowered seat for relaxed and neutral riding, and a laid-back lifestyle.